 Commonly affecting 2% of Americans, the skin condition known as psoriasis is a long-term condition that appears as white or silvery patches on the skin.
 It can be embarrassing to patients, especially in situations when they have exposed skin.
-Dr. Matsuda and Dr. Sheu in Honolulu, HI can provide professional advice to patients suffering from the condition.
+Dr. Matsuda, Dr. Sheu, and Dr. Jim On in Honolulu, HI can provide professional advice to patients suffering from the condition.

 WHAT IS PSORIASIS?